Pinnacles National Monument, Now Known As Pinnacles National Park

-As you can see from the photo at the top, it has spectacular scenery.
+As you can see from the photos, it has spectacular scenery.
 It also has great hiking, rock-climbing, camping and is full of interesting plant and wildlife.

 The strenuousness of the hikes range from easy to difficult and some pass through caves formed by boulders falling and forming a roof over narrow passes.